CSU Transfer

 • have completed four general education courses in the areas of written communication, oral communication, critical thinking, and mathematics/quantitative reasoning with a "C-" or better; and

-• have completed additional courses that fulfill lower-division general education breadth requirements.
+• have completed additional courses that fulfill lower-division general education requirements.

 Lower-Division Transfer Minimum Eligibility Requirements

 Due to enrollment demands, most CSU campuses restrict or prohibit the admission of lower-division transfer students who have earned fewer than 60 transferable semester units (90 quarter units).
-However, campuses may accept applications from lower-division students who are applying to science, technology, engineering, or mathematics majors if they meet lower-division transfer admission requirements, which are specified on the CSU Lower-Division Transfer website (www.calstate.edu/apply/transfer/Pages/lower-division-transfer).
+However, this policy can vary by campus and is subject to change annually.
+For more information, please refer to the CSU Lower-Division Transfer website

 Associate Degree for Transfer (ADT) Programs

-Degrees that are deemed similar at specific CSU campuses can be found on the CSU Associate Degree for Transfer Major & Campus Search website at www.calstate.edu/apply/transfer/Pages/associate-degree-for-transfer-major-and-campus-search.
+AA-T's or AS-T's degrees that are deemed similar at specific CSU campuses can be found on the CSU Associate Degree for Transfer Major & Campus Search website.
 Once admitted, students are required to complete no more than 60 additional prescribed units to qualify for the similar baccalaureate degree.

 The local CSU campus for MiraCosta students is California State University San Marcos (CSUSM).
-CSUSM gives priority admission consideration, including the 0.1 GPA bump, to MiraCosta students who have completed an ADT that has been deemed similar to a major on that campus.
+CSUSM gives priority admission consideration to MiraCosta students who have completed an ADT that has been deemed similar to a major on that campus.
 Students considering transfer to CSUSM or other CSU campuses are strongly encouraged to consult with a MiraCosta College academic counselor to determine the most appropriate and efficient pathway to transfer.

 Advanced Placement, International Baccalaureate, and College Level Examination Program Credit